Events leading to the Falklands War: Build-up

-During the period 1976–1983, Argentina was under the control of a military dictatorship, and in the midst of a devastating economic crisis.
+From 1976 to 1983, Argentina was under the control of a military dictatorship, and in the midst of a devastating economic crisis.
 The National Reorganization Process, as the junta was known, had killed thousands of Argentine citizens for their political opposition to the government.
 The era was known as the Dirty War.

 The military staged a coup against the government of President Isabel Perón and put General Jorge Videla in power.
 He was succeeded by General Roberto Viola and then General Leopoldo Galtieri for a short while.
 Before he started the Falklands War, Galtieri was subject to growing opposition from the people.
 The actual rule of General Galtieri lasted eighteen months.
 In the course of 1981, Argentina saw inflation climb to over 600%; simultaneously, the GDP fell by 11.4%, manufacturing output by 22.9% and real wages by 19.2%.
 The trade unions were gaining more support for a general strike every day, and (most ominously for the dictatorship) popular opposition to the junta was growing rapidly.

 President Galtieri, as head of the junta, aimed to counter public concern over economic and human rights issues by means of a speedy victory over the Falklands which would appeal to popular nationalistic sentiment.
 Argentine intelligence officers had been working with the Central Intelligence Agency (CIA) to help fund the Contras in Nicaragua, and the Argentine government believed it might be rewarded for this activity by non-interference on the part of the United States if it invaded the Falklands.
 The Argentine leadership had noticed that during the Suez crisis in 1956, the US had objected to the British use of force, that in 1981 the UK reached agreement with the former colony Rhodesia and that the 1961 Indian Annexation of Goa was initially condemned by the international community and then accepted as a fait accompli.